April 2026

 The ophthalmology segment is expected to grow at the fastest CAGR in the market during the forecast period due to increasing demand for specialized eye care and advanced diagnostic management.
 EHRs help ophthalmologists track patient history, imaging results, and treatment plans efficiently.
 Rising prevalence of vision disorders, growing adoption of digital health tools in eye care clinics, and the need for streamlined patient management are driving rapid growth in this segment.

-North America dominates the hospital electronic health records market due to widespread EHR adoption, advanced healthcare infrastructure, and strong government initiatives like the HITECH Act promoting meaningful use of certified EHR systems.
+North America dominates the hospital electronic health records market by 41% share in 2025 due to widespread EHR adoption, advanced healthcare infrastructure, and strong government initiatives like the HITECH Act promoting meaningful use of certified EHR systems.
 High digital literacy, significant investments in health, IT, and the presence of major EHR vendors further drive market growth.
 Additionally, increasing demand for improved patient care, data management, and interoperability strengthens the region's leadership in the EHR market.

 The U.S. market is expanding due to strong federal support, including interoperability regulations and modernization initiatives led by HHS and ONC.
 Hospitals are increasingly investing in advanced digital systems to improve care coordination, reduce medical errors, and enhance patient access to health information.
 Rising adoption of AI-driven tools, growing demand for data analytics, and continuous upgrades to meet compliance standards further accelerate EHR growth across U.S. hospitals.